ZojeCpp/cpp_ECS/README.md

 Thanks to the use of templates the components used by the user can be anything, from the standard types to your own.
 The components are also stored in a Slot Map as defined by Sean Middleditch in https://web.archive.org/web/20180121142549/http://seanmiddleditch.com/data-structures-for-game-developers-the-slot-map/ which improves caching of the required data and makes it so that insertion, removal, and access are all guaranteed to take O(1) time for the best, worst, and average case.

-Finally components can be of 2 types:
+Finally components can be of 3 types:

-*Components: Data that will be used by systems.
+* Components: Data that will be used by systems.
-*Tags: Data that will be used in order to filter entities.
+* Tags: Data that will be used in order to filter entities.
+* Singleton Components: The data will be shared accross all entities.

 # Entities